Come and join our Faith Family

 We are an Ecumenical and Authentic Catholic Congregation,

 welcoming all of God's people, and we mean it.

 Though authentically Catholic, we are less rigid toward some traditions that divide us, finding a pastoral care toward our entire human condition that unites us and values our very existence.

-Dr. Karl Rodig is our Presiding Archbishop of the ECCC (Ecumenical Catholic Church of Christ), a worldwide Catholic Church Communion; he is also a Consultor for the Worldwide Catholic Movement "Catholic Church Reform International" (over 4
+Dr. Karl Rodig leads the ECCC (Ecumenical Catholic Church of Christ), a worldwide Catholic Church Communion; he is also a Consultor for the Worldwide Catholic Movement "Catholic Church Reform International" (over 4

 Million strong).
 A signed letter was sent to Pope Francis on

 November 1st, 2013.
 He was also at the Synod in Rome in October of 2014, attending discussion groups, and the opening mass with Pope Francis at St. Peter's.